How to buy a car online in 9 steps

 9. Sign and drive

-By now, you should be working with the dealership that has the car you want to buy, and that has offered you the best deal.
-At this stage, you may still have to visit the dealership to finalize the bill of sale, sign any required financing paperwork and pick up your keys and vehicle.
+By now, you should be working with a dealership that has the car you want and has offered you the best deal.
+At this stage, you may still have to visit the dealership to finalize the sale, sign any required financing paperwork and pick up your keys and vehicle.
 But many dealerships are also now delivering cars and paperwork right to your driveway, allowing this final step to be completed at your home.

 The bottom line